 - Difficulty finding creative solutions to problems

 Whether you're aiming to become the master of multitasking, or simply want your daily chores to feel less chaotic, Executive Function training will strengthen your EF skills.
-Here are 10 practical strategies that that you can use to improve executive functioning skills.
+Here are 10 practical strategies that you can try when figuring out how to improve Executive Functioning skills.

 1. Chunking